Met Deco #14: Ninon Petras, telecommuting and well-being

 How to optimize?

-We also placed stools in the kitchen to make it a second workstation.
-I sometimes telecommute.
+We also placed stools in the kitchen to make it a second work station.
+Sometimes I do telecommuting.
 I also have a place in the bedroom where we can have a sort of modular desk when we need it.
 Trying to optimize your space to work is important in order to have more privacy.
-Currently, we are on a house that must be used as a habitat, a collective living area, but also as a work and professional development area.
+Currently, we are on a house which must be used as a habitat, a collective living area, but also as a work and professional development area.
 It becomes much more complicated to arrange.

 But I think it's important to take all this into consideration and try to create little corners suitable for each moment of the day.
 We can find a lot of innovations in terms of design.
 We often find screens, modular desks that can move and turn into a large table, etc. There is a lot of innovation in this area.
 There are things to take.
 It's interesting, the industry is changing on this point.
 It adapts to new uses and new consumer needs.